 Module 2: Setting up a monitoring and evaluation framework and defining indicators

-This module highlights the importance of monitoring and evaluation (M&E) in sustainable urban mobility planning.
-It introduces a monitoring and evaluation framework, process description and practical tools developed by the SUMPs for BSR project, tailored to help small and mid-sized cities with different capacities build effective local M&E processes.
+This module highlights the importance of monitoring and evaluation (M&E) in sustainable urban mobility planning by introducing a monitoring and evaluation framework, process description and practical tools developed by the SUMPs for BSR project, tailored to help small and mid-sized cities with different capacities build effective local M&E processes.

 What will you learn?